TechHummel/comet-wifi-homeassistant-integration/README.md

 ### Network Traffic Analysis

 The integration was developed by analyzing the network traffic of the official Eurotronic Smart Living 2.0 Android app (v1.5.1).
-All captured API requests and responses are documented in the `captured_network_traffic/` directory.

 ## Temperature Values